 Named on HIgh Wycombe Hospital War Memorial,

-Not named on Tylers Green War memorial, no memorial plaque.
+Richard Martin is not named on the Tylers Green War memorial, no memorial tree or plaque.

 Joseph NICHOLAS, Private, 20834, Wiltshire Regiment 5th Battalion..